How much does a Kenya safari cost

 Kenya’s national park and reserve fees are the most commonly underestimated cost in safari planning.
 In 2026, the Maasai Mara National Reserve charges $100 per adult per 24-hour period from January through June, and $200 per adult per 24-hour period from July through December.
 This doubling of fees during the peak migration season is significant: a couple staying 4 nights in the reserve during August 2026 will pay $1,600 in park fees alone, before accommodation, transport, or any other costs.

-Private conservancies (Mara North, Olare Motorogi, etc.)$80–150/person/dayUsually included in all-inclusive rates.
+Mara North Conservancy$100/person/dayUsually included in camp rates.
 Confirm before booking.

 What is and isn’t included — always ask before comparing

-The single most important question when comparing safari quotes is: what does this price include?
-Two quotes for “the Maasai Mara, 3 nights” can differ by $2,000 per person and appear identical until you understand the inclusions.
-Here is the standard breakdown:
+The single most important question when comparing safari quotes is what does this price include.
+Two quotes for ‘the Maasai Mara, 3 nights’ can differ by $2,000 per person and appear identical until you understand the inclusions.
+The standard breakdown is as follows.

-Typically included in all-inclusive rates: Accommodation, all meals (breakfast, lunch, dinner), soft drinks and water, game drives (usually 2 per day — morning and afternoon/evening), professional guide, park or conservancy fees, and sometimes laundry service and camp Wi-Fi.
+Typically included in all-inclusive rates: accommodation, all meals (breakfast, lunch, dinner), soft drinks and water, game drives usually two per day (morning and afternoon or evening), professional guide, park or conservancy fees, and sometimes laundry service and camp Wi-Fi.

-Typically not included: International flights, travel insurance, alcoholic beverages (check — luxury camps often include alcohol), optional activities (balloon safari, walking safari if a surcharge applies, cultural visits), tips and gratuities, personal shopping, and any medical costs.
+Typically not included: international flights, travel insurance, alcoholic beverages (check — luxury camps often include alcohol), optional activities like balloon safari or walking safari where a surcharge applies, cultural visits, tips and gratuities, personal shopping, and any medical costs.

-Always confirm explicitly: Whether park or conservancy fees are included.
-Whether the quoted price is per person or per room/tent.
-Whether airport/airstrip transfers are included.
-Whether flights between destinations are included or priced separately.
+Always confirm explicitly: whether park or conservancy fees are included, whether the quoted price is per person or per room/tent, whether airport and airstrip transfers are included, whether flights between destinations are included or priced separately.
+A camp quoting $480/night that excludes conservancy fees, drinks, and laundry is functionally a $620+ camp by the time you’ve added the missing items.

-Hot air balloon safari (Maasai Mara)$450–550 per personYes — one of the great travel experiences.
-Book in advance.
+Hot air balloon safari (Maasai Mara)$450-550 per personYes.
+One of the great travel experiences.
+Book in advance for migration season.

-Charter flight Nairobi to Mara$90–180 per person one-wayStrongly recommended — saves 5 hours of road time each way.
+Charter flight Nairobi to Mara$200-400 per person one-wayStrongly recommended.
+Saves 5 hours of road time each way.
+Safarilink and AirKenya principal carriers.

-Charter flight Mara to Amboseli$120–200 per person one-wayYes if combining parks — eliminates a full day of road travel.
+Charter flight Mara to Amboseli$280-400 per person one-wayYes if combining parks.
+Eliminates a full day of road travel.

-Night drive (2–3 hours)Included at conservancy camps · Not available in national reserveYes — reveals the nocturnal wildlife that daytime drives never see.
+Night drive (2-3 hours)Included at conservancy camps · Not available in national reserveYes.
+Reveals nocturnal wildlife daytime drives never see.

-Rhino tracking on foot (Ol Pejeta)Included in Ol Pejeta conservancy feeYes if visiting Laikipia — exceptional.
+Rhino tracking on foot (Ol Pejeta)Included in Ol Pejeta conservancy feeYes if visiting Laikipia.
+Exceptional and rare experience.

 How to reduce your total cost without reducing your experience

-• Choose a conservancy camp over a reserve camp for equivalent total cost — As noted throughout this guide, a conservancy camp at $600 all-inclusive per person per night (including conservancy fees and all activities) versus a reserve camp at $380 per person per night plus $100–200/day in park fees often works out to comparable total costs while delivering a significantly better experience.
+• Choose a conservancy camp over a reserve camp for equivalent total cost.
+A conservancy camp at $600 all-inclusive per person per night (including conservancy fees and all activities) versus a reserve camp at $380 per person per night plus $100-200/day in park fees works out to comparable total cost while delivering a significantly better experience.

-• Drive rather than fly between parks for one leg of your trip — Charter flights are efficient but expensive.
+• Drive rather than fly between parks for one leg of your trip.
+Charter flights are efficient but expensive.
 If you are combining the Mara with Amboseli, fly one way and road-transfer the other.
-The road between Nairobi and Amboseli is 4–5 hours and passes through interesting scenery; combined with the right overnight in Nairobi, this turns what could be a wasted travel day into part of the experience.
+The road between Nairobi and Amboseli is 4-5 hours and passes through interesting scenery; combined with the right overnight, this turns what could be a wasted travel day into part of the experience.

 Example A — Mid-range, 7 nights, low season